This page was last updated September 2022.

 - Persons that are unwell must not attend Campus.
 Workers have been provided with additional information to self-monitor for symptoms

-- ANSTO is leveraging technology to minimise the requirement to physically attend Campuses.
-Staff have been advised of appropriate working remotely arrangements.
+- ANSTO is leveraging technology to minimise the requirement to physically attend Campuses or congregate in person in meeting rooms.

-- All Campuses have State based QR systems for checking in of all staff, visitors and contractors.
+- Where required, campuses have State-based QR systems for checking in of all staff, visitors and contractors.

 - Facilities with campus interdependencies may have implemented infrared thermal scanners for the detection of fever prior to entry as identified in their risk assessment.